CI/CD Integration

 fi

-# Create a self-healing PR only when this workflow was not triggered by a pull-request.
+# Create a self-healing PR if there are changes and this workflow was not triggered by a pull-request.

 - name: Automatically create a pull request for fixing failed tests (if any)